rahulsh1/rahulsh1.github.com/_posts/2015-05-20-Docker-Intro.md

 ##### Swarm
 Currently, if you run your containers across multiple hosts, most create their own customized shell script to manage cluster of Docker nodes.
-Instead now you could use `Swarm`.
-It is a native clustering tool for Docker.
+Instead now you could use `Swarm`. :bookmark: It is a native clustering tool for Docker.
 It allows your to manage your Docker nodes as a single virtual host.

 It supports the following in a nutshell: